whoismissing/Syscaller/README.md

 #### Modules
 * [Syscall Counter](./modules/syscall_counter.py) - Record a mapping of the number of syscalls executed by a given function using breadth-first-search.
 Reliant on stashing the comments annotated by Syscaller.
 * [Libcaller](./modules/libcaller.py) - Record the library functions called by a given function using breadth-first-search.
+* [Syscall Enumerator](./modules/syscall_enumerator.py) - Enumerate the syscalls that a function will utilize, resolving library calls and traversing with breadth-first-search.
+Reliant on loading and analyzing a user-specified list of library files.